 Not all policies cover ambulance call-out fees, which may apply if you’re treated at the scene of the incident but aren’t transported to hospital.

 Check which modes of transport are covered by your policy – some will provide cover for air ambulance and other state or private transport providers.

-A waiting period may apply before you can use your ambulance cover, so take a look at the conditions of each policy.
+A waiting period may apply before you can use your ambulance cover, so take a look at the conditions of the policy when comparing them.

-If you’d like to find the best ambulance cover for your needs as part of your private hospital cover, start comparing health funds & policies with iSelect.
-To find out more about choosing ambulance cover in NSW, contact our friendly team on 13 19 20.
+If you’d like to find ambulance cover as part of your private hospital cover, start comparing health policies from iSelect's range of providers*.
+To find out more about choosing ambulance cover in NSW, contact our friendly team on 1800 784 772.

 1 Commonwealth Ombudsman of Private Health Insurance - How Health Insurance Works, Ambulance